• Skip to primary navigation

 While fresh pasta is recommended for its superior taste and texture, you can certainly use dried pasta in this spinach and artichoke pasta recipe.
 The dish will still be delicious either way.

-How do I prepare the spinach for the casserole?
+How do I prepare the spinach for the pasta dish?

 ou can use about five ounces of fresh spinach, wilted in a pan with a teaspoon of olive oil and then strained well.
 Alternatively, you can use frozen spinach; just be sure to thaw and drain it thoroughly, pressing out as much moisture as possible before adding to the dish.